Chlorinated vs. Non-Chlorinated Brake Cleaner: Which One Is Better?

 Q: What Is The Advantage Of a Non-Chlorinated Brake Cleaner?

-Non-chlorinated brake cleaner is brake cleaner made from hydrocarbons and lacks chlorine compounds.
+Non-chlorinated brake cleaner is a hydrocarbon-based cleaner that lacks chlorine compounds.
 This feature is a major advantage as it is relatively safe to use.
 You have to be keen when using it as it is flammable.

 Q: Is Non-Chlorinated Brake Cleaner Bad For You?